 Anything beyond the four is a bonus.
 Anything missing from the four will show up as a problem by month four.

-These five red flags show up over and over in buyer complaints from 2025 and 2026.
+These five red flags appear repeatedly in buyer complaints from 2025 and 2026.
 You will see them on review sites and Better Business Bureau filings.

 Google’s Search Essentials documentation flags promised rankings as a sign of a low-quality agency.
 No real agency can promise a slot on a set date.
 If a “guaranteed seo packages” pitch lands on your desk, walk.